Our New Story

 Founder of Ganges Yoga Studio

-From here GYS moved to the beloved Bowling Alley on Kings Lane, where Jurgen Rueber renovated the then defunct restaurant into a modern 1200sq ft practice space.
-This was fun!
-Although we had a short lease, we had lots of memorable occasions here, hosting wedding parties, play rehearsals, Trance dances and Kirtan events. and more blessings and visits by venerated Buddhist teachers.
+From here, GYS moved to the beloved Bowling Alley on Kings Lane, where Jurgen Rueber renovated the then defunct restaurant into a modern 1200sq ft practice space.
+This was fun for Celeste!
+Although the lease was short, GYS created many memorable occasions here, hosting wedding parties, play rehearsals, Trance dances, Kirtan events, and more blessings and visits by venerated Buddhist teachers.

 …and in the meantime…..the sweet sister Studio Be transformed into Still Point Yoga Studio!

-The old liquor store had moved out of the back of the Harbour House Hotel and in we went!
-Freshly painted walls, new windows and a cork floor created a sanctuary for intimate gatherings, meditation circles and smaller workshops for specialised classes: Scoliosis, Back Issues, Depression and Anxiety and Internal Spring Cleansing.
+The old liquor store had moved out of the back of the Harbour House Hotel and in GYS went!
+Freshly painted walls, new windows, and a cork floor created a sanctuary for intimate gatherings, meditation circles and smaller workshops for specialised classes: Scoliosis, Back Issues, Depression and Anxiety and Internal Spring Cleansing.
 Celeste’s popular Sunday Restorative classes were a highlight here.

-Sadly the Alley was demolished and the Harbour House changed hands, so we were on the move again, this time landing at what is now the Wellness Centre on Hereford Road.
-More extensive renovations later, I thought this would be the last move we would make and settled into 5 years of continuing to build on my broad student base.
+Sadly the Alley was demolished and the Harbour House changed hands, so GYS was on the move again, this time landing at what would become the Wellness Centre on Hereford Road.
+More extensive renovations later, Celeste thought this would be the last move she would make and settled into 5 years of continuing to build on her broad student base.

-Like many business owners in Ganges we have witnessed changes, adding to them with our own, and I am proud to belong to a core of folks who have persevered over the years for the love and passion of our Community, yes even on those hard days!!
+Like many business owners in Ganges, Celeste had witnessed changes, adding to them with her own, and was proud to belong to a core of folks who persevered over the years for the love and passion of their Community, yes even on those hard days!!

-I love what I do, creating sacred spaces for people to settle into, to be mindful, reflect and to be still, to move and groove and gyrate and sing!
+Celeste loved what she did, creating sacred spaces for people to settle into, to be mindful, reflect and to be still, to move and groove and gyrate and sing!

-Keeping Ganges Yoga Studio alive has been a great joy.
-The space continues to enable young teachers to practice their craft, and to bring people together in Community to share experience, and to grow.
+Keeping Ganges Yoga Studio alive was a great joy to her.
+The space enabled young teachers to practice their craft, and to bring people together in Community, to share experience, and grow.
 Ganges Yoga Studio continues its commitment to offer professional instruction to anyone wishing to explore transformational growth, to share in community and common humanity, and to benefit from the effects of self care and realization.
 We look forward to meeting you here!